Can You Rehydrate Jerky? Methods and Tips

 How to Rehydrate Beef Jerky in Broth?

-• Place the beef jerky in a pot of boiling beef broth.
+• Place the beef jerky in a pot of boiling water or beef broth.

 • Allow the meat to simmer until it’s soft enough to eat.